 FGC?
 FGM?
 Female circumcision?
 Why language matters in helping communities abandon harmful practices.
 A perspective from Orchid Project’s West African partner, Tostan.

-The terminology around the issue of female genital cutting issue can be challenging.
+The terminology around the issue of female genital cutting (FGC) can be challenging.
 Three separate terms have been widely used to describe the practice: female circumcision, female genital mutilation, and female genital cutting.
-We avoid the term “circumcision,” as we believe it incorrectly implies a parallel between FGC and male circumcision.
-But the fact is, all of these terms have their limitations and fall short of accurately describing this practice—which has four major (and infinite minor) variations in practice around the world.
+Tostan avoid the term “circumcision,” as we believe it incorrectly implies a parallel between FGC and male circumcision.
+But the fact is, all of these terms have their limitations and fall short of accurately describing the practice—which has four major (and infinite minor) variations in practice around the world.
 No one term is truly “accurate.”

 We want to be clear about one thing: we do not use this term in an attempt to excuse or diminish the impact of the practice.
 Anyone who has learnt about Tostan and watched the testimonies given by Tostan’s local partners knows that we are in no way hiding or excusing the real, significant consequences of this practice.
 Yet despite its serious health consequences, we have found that FGC itself is not done with vicious intent to “mutilate” a girl.
 Rather, parents who have their daughters cut want the best for them, and the practice is seen as a necessary step to enable her to be a fully accepted member of the community.

 It seems counter-intuitive, but in our experience, if there is a dominant emotion involved in FGC, it is love—because not cutting your daughter risks her entire future.
 As explained by a former cutter-turned-Tostan advocate, Oureye Sall, in communities where FGC is practiced, an uncut girl is ostracized.
 Community members will not eat food cooked by a woman who is not cut, will not accept water from her, will not even sit with her.
 She will have difficulty getting married.
 An uncut woman is viewed as unclean and therefore unable to participate fully in the community.